Amplitude-Developer-Docs/amplitude-dev-center/docs/data/ampli/migration.md

         ...payload.event.event_properties,    contextProp: true,  };  next(payload);};
     ```

 - The `validation` parameter isn't supported in Ampli.
-This flag previously enabled/disabled local schema validation in the SDK.
-The new Ampli SDKs no longer do local schema validation and instead rely on backend validation on our servers which can be viewed on the Event "sparklines" in the Events page in Data.
+Before, this flag enabled and disabled local schema validation in the SDK.
+The new Ampli SDKs no longer do local schema validation and instead rely on backend validation on Amplitude servers which you can view on the Event "sparklines" in the Events page in Data.

 ## Migrate events